-27. Are there fisheries from outside Alaska using the RFM Certification model?
+26. Are there fisheries from outside Alaska using the RFM Certification model?

 Many other regions of the country and the world also see the value of the Responsible Fisheries Management (RFM) Certification model.
-Pacific Whiting achieved RFM certification in July 2022.
-Iceland, G.U.L.F.
-Seafood, Japan, and more coming on the horizon have their own RFM-based certification programs.
+Pacific Whiting achieved RFM certification in July 2022 and the U.S. Gulf of Mexico Shrimp fishery gained RFM certification in July 2024.
+Iceland, Japan, and more are coming on the horizon and have their own RFM-based certification programs.
 Each follows the same FAO documents and all programs have been benchmarked by GSSI.